Guides to Argentina’s Wine Regions

 There are probably very few seasoned oenophiles who haven’t at least tried a glass of Argentine Malbec, an intensely aromatic, deeply colored red grape variety with a signature scent of dark fruit and raspberry.
-Indeed, this wonderful variety, and its massive worldwide fame, is largely responsible for putting Argentina’s now thriving wine industry on the international map.
+Indeed, this incredible variety and its massive worldwide fame are primarily responsible for putting Argentina’s now thriving wine industry on the international map.
 Yet we tend to forget that Argentina had little or no export aspirations before the mid-1990s, no sense of belonging to a global viticultural map, contenting itself with producing vast quantities of mediocre wine, often oxidized and aged for years in vast old vats.

-However, the 1990s saw new cellars, international investment, and a renewed emphasis on growing Malbec in superior terroirs, all of which led to a meteoric rise in wine quality.
+However, the 1990s saw new cellars, international investment, and a renewed emphasis on growing Malbec in superior terroirs, leading to a meteoric rise in wine quality.
 Today, Argentina offers a promising blend of extreme landscapes, home-grown and international talent, and a uniquely wide range of cultural influences.
-Next to New Zealand Sauvignon Blanc, one could legitimately argue that Argentine Malbec is the most widely recognized wine style in the world.
+Next to New Zealand Sauvignon Blanc, one could legitimately argue that Argentine Malbec is the world’s most widely recognized wine style.